myclonelife/exosphere/README.md

 Business owners benefit from
 quicker innovation,
-seamless scaling up ideas into production-grade solutions, at lower cost and more effective utilization of a wider degree of engineering talent.
+seamless scaling of ideas into production-grade solutions, at lower cost.
 Developers benefit from
 pain-free micro-services,
-higher productivity and fun,
-amazing testing,
-and first-class cloud support, all in their favorite language.
+higher productivity and fun for a wider degree of engineering talent, amazing testing, and first-class cloud support, all in their favorite language.